A Volume-of-Fluid method for variable-density, two-phase flows at supercritical pressure: Results and verification

 \subsubsection{Spatial convergence}

-The 150 bar case is chosen to analyze the spatial convergence of the numerical model under interface deformation.
+The 150-bar case is chosen to analyze the spatial convergence of the numerical model under interface deformation.
 The temporal convergence is expected to be first order because of how the equations are discretized.
 Thus, it is not analyzed here and we rely on a sufficiently small CFL condition to minimize temporal errors.
-Table~\ref{tab:2Dwavemesh} presents the four different uniform meshes that are studied and Figures~\ref{fig:150mesh_temp_mass}, \ref{fig:150mesh_Y1}, \ref{fig:150mesh_amplitude_curv} and \ref{fig:150mesh_surf_surfgrad} show results of the interface geometry and equilibrium solution at 19 \(\mu\)s.
+Table~\ref{tab:2Dwavemesh} presents the four different uniform meshes that are studied and Figure~\ref{fig:150mesh} shows results of the interface geometry and equilibrium solution at 19 \(\mu\)s after sufficient relaxation of the diffusion layers.

-The matching solution along the interface is sensitive to the mesh resolution around it.
-Although many interface properties can be used, here the profiles of temperature, net mass flux and oxygen mass fraction on both sides of the interface are shown (see Figures~\ref{fig:150mesh_temp_mass} and~\ref{fig:150mesh_Y1}).
-As the mesh is refined, the mixing around the interface is captured better and the enthalpy and concentration gradients obtained using the normal probe technique (Section~\ref{subsec:phaseequilibrium}) become more accurate.
-Moreover, the PLIC interface reconstruction tends to a more continuous interface shape.
-This translates into a smoother distribution of fluid properties along the interface as seen in Figures~\ref{fig:150mesh_temp_mass},~\ref{fig:150mesh_Y1} and~\ref{subfig:150mesh_surf}.
+The solution of LTE and jump conditions along the interface is sensitive to the mesh resolution.
+Although other interface properties may be used, the profiles of temperature, net mass flux per unit area and oxygen mass fraction on both sides of the interface are shown.
+As the mesh is refined, the mixing around the interface is captured better and the enthalpy and concentration gradients obtained using the normal probe technique explained in Subsection~\ref{subsec:phaseequilibrium} become more accurate.
+Moreover, the PLIC method tends to a more continuous interface reconstruction.
+These improvements translate into a smoother distribution of fluid properties along the interface as seen in Figures~\ref{subfig:150mesh_temp_surf},~\ref{subfig:150mesh_Y1gas_Y1liq} and~\ref{subfig:150mesh_mass}.